 Figure 3: Geographical origin of any type of fish such as salmon could be different (Reference 6)

-Proving the geographical origin of a particular type of fish is quite difficult because modelling the total variability of NIR spectra and directing it towards the geographic origin involves a sum of huge intrinsic or extrinsic factors such as genetic, growth pattern, muscular activity, water temperature, etc (Reference 1) .
+Proving the geographical origin of a particular type of fish is quite difficult because modelling the total variability of NIR spectra and directing it towards the geographic origin involves a sum of huge intrinsic or extrinsic factors such as genetic, growth pattern, muscular activity, water temperature, etc. (Reference 1) .
 Near-IR spectroscopy has been used less frequently for this distinction and usually multi-disciplinary methods are used for this purpose.
-These multi-disciplinary methods take into account the environmental factors and genetic information that affect fish final characteristics.
+These multi-disciplinary methods take into account the environmental factors and genetic information that affect the final characteristics of the fish.

 As an example of using NIR spectroscopy to find the geographical origin, one can refer to a study in which Chinese Tilapia fillet from 3 different provinces of china (Guangdong, Hainan and Fujian) were studied using NIR spectroscopy (Reference 7).
-In the study, near-IR spectra of the fish was collected in the range 1000-2500 nm and chemometrics method called SIMCA was used with 80% success rate in distinguishing the different geographical origins.
-As another example, European seabass from the western, central and eastern Mediterranean Sea provenances were studied using NEAR-IR spectroscopy of PLS-DA chemometrics method with 100% eastern, 88% central and 85% western provenances correctly classified (Reference 8).
+In the study, near-IR spectra of the fish was collected in the range 1000-2500 nm and a chemometrics method called SIMCA was used with 80% success rate in distinguishing the different geographical origins.
+As an another example, European seabass from the western, central and eastern Mediterranean sea provenances were studied using NEAR-IR spectroscopy and a PLS-DA chemometrics method managed to classify 100% eastern, 88% central and 85% western provenances correctly (Reference 8).
 Figure 4 shows a typical pre-processed spectra from sea bass samples and grouping based on a score plot after doing a PCA analysis where CM, EM and WM refer to Central, Eastern and Western Mediterranean.